grantburley/SelloLab_Fish_Spectacles/README.md

 needed to understand what files no make, the txt or pdf file is made in their respective output directories.
 After the files are made, the user is prompted if they would like to make more graphs from this data.
-If not, a new prompt is started with the old data deleted else the visualization questions are reprompted.
+If not, a new prompt is started with the old data deleted, else the visualization questions are reprompted.

 ## Using the Script